where stories are told

 2.)
 To not need to prepare for anything.
 Really.
 You don't need to make the house look spotless.
 You don't need to spend hours cleaning.
 You don't need to get ready, curl your hair, or put on makeup.
 There's no need for anything like that.
 Some of my client's favorite images have been of their kids brushing their teeth, tangled bed heads, and undies!
 This is about you being real with your loved ones.
 It's about documenting your day to day so that when your kids are grown, they can look back and recall those ordinary moments and I have a feeling that they will absolutely cherish them.
 DO NOT underestimate the value of daily routines.
 They make up so much of our lives.

 5.)
 To capture what matters to you.
-In our initial consult, we will talk about things.
+In our initial consult, we will talk about things and get to know each other a bit.
 Why you want the session, a little background on your family, what's important to your family, what you like to do, etc. through doing this, it gives me an idea of important things to be aware of throughout our session; whether it be a special lovey your child has, a mannerism they display, your favorite thing about your home... you get the picture.
 Think about their personalities and we will go from there.
+This is so important because it helps me to make more intentional photos and make the most of our time together.

 Now, the type of documentary-storytelling sessions I offer don't have to be at your home.
 If you want to take me on a family adventure, then here I come.
 Some favorites are a hike, the beach, the playground/park, or putt putt down at the Oceanfront would be amazing!
 The options are endless.
 I can help you decide further based on your family once you book.